Ultimate Fighting Championship: ESPN partnership

 In May 2018, UFC reached new U.S. media rights deals with Disney Direct-to-Consumer and International and ESPN Inc., succeeding those with 21st Century Fox, which began in January 2019.
-The five-year contracts are cumulatively valued at $300 million per-year for digital and linear rights, roughly doubling the amount paid by Fox in the final year of its previous contract, and include 42 events on ESPN platforms per-year.
-ESPN linear networks will televise preliminary cards for UFC PPV events, and 10 UFC on ESPN Fight Night events per-year.
-The subscription streaming service ESPN+ will broadcast 20 exclusive events per-year under the branding UFC on ESPN+ Fight Night; regardless of network, all Fight Night events will feature a full, 12-fight card, and their preliminaries will air exclusively on ESPN+.
-The ESPN+ service will also hold on-demand rights to UFC library and archive content, new seasons of Dana White's Contender Series, and other new original content.
-UFC Fight Pass will be purchasable as an add-on for ESPN+ to stream pay-per-view events.
+The five-year contracts were cumulatively valued at $300 million per-year for digital and linear rights, roughly doubling the amount paid by Fox in the final year of its previous contract, and included 42 events on ESPN platforms per-year.
+ESPN linear networks televised preliminary cards for UFC PPV events, and 10 UFC on ESPN Fight Night events per-year.
+The subscription streaming service ESPN+ broadcast 20 exclusive events per-year under the branding UFC on ESPN+ Fight Night; regardless of network, all Fight Night events featured a full, 12-fight card, and their preliminaries aired exclusively on ESPN+.
+The ESPN+ service also held on-demand rights to UFC library and archive content, new seasons of Dana White's Contender Series, and other new original content.
+UFC Fight Pass was purchasable as an add-on for ESPN+ to stream pay-per-view events.

 On March 18, 2019, it was announced that ESPN had reached a two-year extension of the contract.
-In addition, it was announced that in the United States, future UFC PPVs will only be sold through ESPN+ to its subscribers, and will no longer be sold via traditional television providers beginning with UFC 236.
-At the same time, the standard price for UFC PPVs was lowered to $59.99 (from $64.99), and new subscribers will be able to purchase a bundle of UFC PPV for a year of ESPN+ too.
+In addition, future UFC PPVs were only sold through ESPN+ to its subscribers, and were no longer be sold via traditional television providers beginning with UFC 236.
+At the same time, the standard price for UFC PPVs was lowered to $59.99 (from $64.99), and new subscribers were able to purchase a bundle of UFC PPV for a year of ESPN+ too.